nguyenton68/MC_carbon_miswired_magnet/README.md

 run.sh: this file to run the simulation many times to get enough statistic.

 rec_sim_xs.C: file to get cross section from simulation using a cut on original theta vs phi & W cut

+rec_phase_space.C: file to get real solid angle and the boundary to apply cut at target (theta vs phi).